Griselinia Hedge Problems

 A hedging species native to New Zealand, the Griselinia Littoralis has grown vastly in popularity in recent years, now becoming one of the most popular hedges in the UK.
 As an evergreen shrub, it not only guarantees green hedging all year round, but also offers attractive yellow-green flowers in the spring, followed by purplish small fruits during autumn on female plants.
 One of the most recognisable characteristics of griselinia hedges are their beautifully simple oval leaf shape that gives the plant a bushy appearance that one might not find with other types of hedging.

 If you are considering purchasing a griselinia hedge, you may be concerned about problems that you may encounter in the future.
-However, you need not worry too much, as this plant species is one of the hardiest of the lot.
-While some types of hedging can only be grown in the summer, griselinia littoralis will thrive in most conditions including extreme winters in up to -15 degree temperatures.
-It can also be planted in a variety of common solis, including chalk, clay, sand and loam.
+However, you need not worry too much, as this plant species is a true ‘all rounder’.
+It can also be planted in a variety of common soils, including chalk, clay, sand and loam.
 Here are some griselinia hedge problems you may encounter.

 Pests & Disease

 A relatively low maintenance hedge, griselinia littoralis is generally pest-free which is good news for gardeners.
 You will not have to invest in plant medication or other types of preventative measures as the plant’s hardiness keeps it protected from pest damage.
 Griselinia littoralis is also relatively disease-free, however it can become susceptible to leaf spot.

 Leaf spot is caused by the spread of a fungus, which results in unattractive black or brown spots scattered throughout some or many of the plants’ leaves.
 While leaf spot is common amongst both house plants and outdoor plants, it can be frustrating to deal with, especially if the fungus has spread across the majority of your hedging.